Choosing period products for tweens and teens | luna app

 Menstrual cups

 A menstrual cup is a small and flexible cup made of silicone or latex that is inserted into the vagina to collect period blood.
-It can be worn for up to 12 hours before needing to be removed, emptied, cleaned and reinserted.

-However, they have a higher upfront cost, and can be difficult to insert and remove at first so may not be best for beginners, but may be a great option as your tween or teen gets more comfortable with periods.
+However, they have a higher upfront cost, and can be difficult to insert and remove at first, so may not be best for beginners 🙅♀️ but may be a great option as your tween or teen gets more comfortable with periods.

 Menstrual discs

 This is a disc made of silicone or plastic and is inserted into the vagina to rest on the base of the cervix to collect period blood.
-Similar to a menstrual cup, it can be kept in for 12 hours before it needs to be emptied.

 Pros of discs include being discreet and comfortable and they’re also often reusable so once you’ve bought one – that’s it!